 Debt instruments classified as held for sale in accordance with IFRS 5 shall be reported separately.

 In template 18 for debt instruments, ‘gross carrying amount’ as defined in paragraph 34of Part 1 of this Annex shall be reported.
 For off-balance sheet exposures, the nominal amount as defined in paragraph 118 of this Annex shall be reported.

 For the purpose of template 18, an exposure is ‘past-due’ where it meets the criteria of paragraph 96 of this Part.
-For the purpose of classification of exposures as non-performing in accordance with point (a) of Article 47a(3) CRR, the counting of 90 days past due commences once the past due amount, being the sum of past due principal, interest and fees, breaches the materiality threshold as defined in paragraph 216 of this Part.
+In addition, for the purpose of classification of exposures as non-performing in accordance with point (a) of Article 47a(3) CRR, the counting of 90 days past due commences once the past due amount, being the sum of past due principal, interest and fees, breaches the materiality threshold as defined in paragraph 216 of this Part.
 If the past due part of exposures continues to be material for 90 consecutive days, the exposure should then be classified as non-performing.

 For the purpose of template 18, ‘debtor’ shall mean an obligor within the meaning of Article 178 CRR.